 A photograph purportedly showing a group of North Korean generals covered in military medals (including their jacket sleeves and pants) is frequently circulated on humor web sites along with disparaging remarks about the country, including “North Korea officers…. could easily be defeated with a magnet”:

 While some members of North Korea’s military have certainly been awarded a great number of accolades, the above-displayed photograph has been altered.
 The soldiers in the original image, which has been circulating since at least 2007, do not have medals on their sleeves or their pants:

-While the exact origins of the above-displayed image are still unknown, we found no official photos of North Korean generals wearing military accolades on their pants.
+We found no official photographs of North Korean generals wearing military accolades on their pants.
 A photograph from 1995, however, shows a group of soldiers covered in a similar number of awards:

 These images are frequently circulated along with the insinuation that the pictured soldiers do not deserve the medals they’re displaying, because the North Korean military has not seen combat for decades.
 However (putting aside that military medals are usually made out of gold, silver, or brass, which are non-magnetic materials), military medals are frequently awarded for non-combat accomplishments.